Before & After: Master bedroom Big Reveal

 This is our master bedroom.
 Between a short timeline, a limited budget, and the awkward layout of the room (read more about it on this post) this was probably one of my most challenging design projects to date–and maybe the most rewarding, too.
 The first thing that we committed to was opening up the back of the room to the back yard.
 Even though the room was small, we believed creating that indoor/outdoor flow would make the master bedroom feel a lot bigger, brighter and more airy.
 We found reclaimed doors (that ended up being a total expensive pain in my butt — read about the French Door debacle here) and once they were installed, that alone had completely changed the flow, the airiness and the natural light in the room.

 Our kitty was pleased about the whole French door situation too.
 But opening up the back wall was easy compared to figuring out the layout of everything else.
 We needed to maximize the space in the bedroom and master bathroom, while also leaving at least 4’X5′ for my first ever walk-in-closet that I really (really!!) wanted.
-Finally after many long nights drawing on graph paper with Jason, and with the help of our brilliant contractor, Golan, we came up with the following layout:
+Finally after many long nights drawing on graph paper with Jason, and with the help of our contractor, we came up with the following layout:

 The catch?
 If we wanted to keep our king sized bed (which we did) there’s not really any room for furniture at all besides some very slim bedside tables.
 Storage would be an issue.
 Plus, we would need use pocket doors for the entrances into the bathroom and closet to maximize space (which meant there could be nothing drilled into either side of the pocket door walls).
 Also, the bed frame that we had would not work because the headboard was just too thick and so the bed would come out too far making it almost impossible to traverse the room without having to hop over the bed to do so.

 When I realized just how slim the walkway between the bed and the wall would be, I had the idea to put in a window garden.
 It was another way to make the room feel way bigger, brighter and more open — plus, we could fill it with plants!
 Duh!
 Total no-brainer.
 It would also mean that broad shoulders wouldn’t brush against the window while crossing the room since the garden window is in-set.
-Golan ordered us the garden window from Milgard and when the guy came out to take the measurements he said two things that pleased me 1.)
+Our contractor ordered us the garden window from Milgard and when the guy came out to take the measurements he said two things that pleased me 1.)
 He’d never put one in a bedroom before and 2.)
 He’d never ordered one quite this large (6 ft long!).
 I knew that the garden window would be a game changer.

 So now we had a layout and a plan to maximize space.
-I still hadn’t totally wrapped my head around the idea that no real furniture pieces would fit in the bedroom besides a bed, so i created this rendering with all of the finishes etc. to wrap my brain around what the space would really look like.
+I still hadn’t totally wrapped my head around the idea that no real furniture pieces would fit in the bedroom besides a bed, so I created this rendering with all of the finishes etc. to wrap my brain around what the space would really look like.